Don’t get stuck Googling your toilet training questions – our experts are here for you.

 At the Mars Clinic, we believe there is no “one-size-fits-all” approach, and our continence physiotherapists work within a broad range of what is considered normal.

-This approach allows us to tailor our information and services to suit the needs of each unique child, and this approach can be taken with the toilet training process too.
+This approach can be taken with the toilet training process too.

 First time toilet training?